MarcinGadomski94/HLSSafariProxy-ASP.NET/README.md

 After running the solution, you can go to https://localhost:5001/swagger in order to see the endpoints and test them.

+You can also access the solution going [here](https://hlssafariproxy-aspnet.azurewebsites.net/swagger/)

 ## Example of the solution

 Working example of the working solution is implemented within **Swap Language** website (https://swaplanguage.com).